RetroDECK/ES-DE/THEMES-DEV.md

 * `rotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the rating will be rotated.
     - Default is `0.5 0.5`
+* `gameselector` - type: STRING
+    - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
+If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
+If only a single gameselector has been defined, this property is ignored.
+The value of this property must match the `name` attribute value of the gameselector element.
+This property is only needed for the `system` view.
 * `color` - type: COLOR
     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `filledPath` - type: PATH